juliaapolonio/Causeway/README.md

 ### Significant gene calculation and filtering

 With the results from GSMR, this module calculates the FDR p-value for each gene and filters by it and the number of IVs.
+This step will substantially decrease the number of tasks for the subsequent processes, and therefore, the execution time for the pipeline.

 ### Two Sample MR (2SMR)

-The following two modules are run only for the FDR-significant genes of GSMR.

 [Two Sample MR](https://mrcieu.github.io/TwoSampleMR/) is an R package that performs Mendelian Randomization and sensitivity analysis.
 The workflow is configured to run the following 2SMR tests:
 - Inverse Variance Weighted regression;